Array of concerns soured Germans on defense mega-merger

 They were convinced that the new group would be penalized in the U.S. market - where BAE enjoys privileged status - if the French and German governments took big shares, and that sales of civil jets to countries like China and Indonesia could suffer as a result.

-Officials in Berlin also worried about the sharp fall in EADS shares that occurred when news of the secret negotiations leaked in mid-September, and the reservations of the big private stakeholders, including German carmaker Daimler (DAIGn.DE) and French media group Lagardere (LAGA.PA).
+Officials in Berlin also worried about the sharp fall in EADS shares that occurred when news of the secret negotiations leaked in mid-September, and the reservations of the big private stakeholders, including German carmaker Daimler and French media group Lagardere.

 "We started asking ourselves, does this deal really make sense," said one senior German official.
 "The market went down, investors were against it, the synergies were unclear, as was U.S. market access with the big state shareholdings."